 Cook on Manual Setting or High Pressure for 2 minutes.
 Use Quick Release once the cooking is complete.
 Carefully remove the lid once the steam is done releasing, then stir in the sour cream and parsley.
 Serve as desired.

-- Ground beef makes for a classic stroganoff with great beefy flavor, but you can use different meat.
+- Use different kinds of meat: Ground beef makes for a classic stroganoff with great beefy flavor, but you can use different meat.
 Try ground turkey or chicken for a leaner option, or swap the meat for additional mushrooms or a plant-based ground meat for a vegetarian stroganoff.
 You could also use sliced beef, like sirloin.

-- Beef stroganoff without mushrooms is very easy to make.
+- Not a mushroom fan?
+Beef stroganoff without mushrooms is very easy to make.
 The meal will still be filling and tasty without them!
 If I happen to not have any mushrooms, I like to double the onion, but that is a personal preference type thing!

 - Mix it up with the herbs!
 Stir in fresh thyme, dill, or extra parsley in the mushroom sauce.